-- ½ cup
+- 1/2 cup

 - 1 teaspoon baking powder

-- ½ teaspoon baking soda
+- 1/2 teaspoon baking soda

-- ¼ teaspoon unrefined sea salt
+- 1/4 teaspoon sea salt

-- ¾ cup raisins
+- 3/4 cup raisins

-- Divide the batter among the muffin tins, place in the oven and bake for 25 to 28 minutes, or until a toothpick inserted in the middle comes out dry.
+- Using a 3 tablespoon batter scoop, divide the batter among the muffin cups and place in the oven.
+Bake for 22-26 minutes, or until a toothpick inserted in the middle comes out dry.

 - Remove from oven and let cool for 10 minutes before serving.